 Review each step below to see which calculations are updated and modified throughout delivery.

 Ad Manager calculates a satisfaction index (SI) to measure how far ahead or behind schedule a line item is.
-Specifically SI measures how well a line item has performed over the last 24 hours, relative to the goals set for it by the ad server.
+Specifically SI measures how well a line item has performed today, relative to the goals set for it by the ad server.
 The SI is then used during the line item selection process so that line items that are further behind are selected more frequently.
-If you are not generally familiar with SI and how it is used in the line item selection process, please see the ad selection whitepaper in this help center for more information.
+If you are not generally familiar with SI and how it is used in the line item selection process, please see the ad selection white paper for more information.

 2. SI threshold

 Rather than selecting a line item directly based on SI, Ad Manager instead sets a different threshold for each line item.
-The SI for the line item must exceed this threshold in order for the ad server to select it amongst all of the line items that accepted the ad server's request.
-This threshold is also calculated once an hour and is controlled by the Proportional Integral Derivative (PID) controller.
+The SI for the line item must exceed this threshold for the ad server to select it among all of the line items that accepted the ad server's request.
+This threshold is calculated at least once every ten minutes and is controlled by the delivery controller .

-The PID controller attempts to make a line item react more gradually to changes in its environment such as unexpected changes in your site’s traffic levels.
-Instead of dramatically decreasing the threshold every time the SI starts to fall, the PID controller instead takes a more gradual approach.
-When setting the threshold it considers both how far away the line item is from a perfect SI and how quickly the SI of the line item is changing.
+The delivery controller attempts to make a line item react to changes in its environment, such as unexpected changes in your site’s traffic levels.
+Instead of dramatically decreasing the threshold every time the SI starts to fall, the delivery controller instead takes a more long-term approach.
+When setting the threshold, the delivery controller considers how far the line item is from a perfect SI and how much time the line item has remaining to meet its goal.
 The net effect is that your line items will deliver more evenly than they did in the ad server.

-Since the PID controller’s adjustments are gradual, it will take your line item several hours to fully correct if it gets ahead or behind.
+Since the delivery controller adjustments are gradual, it will take your line item several hours to fully correct if it gets ahead or behind.
 Although this may seem odd in the short term, it significantly improves delivery over the life of the line item.

 3. Delivery goal recalculation

 Ad Manager regularly recalculates the daily and hourly delivery goals.
 This follows the same process outlined for a new line item above, but uses updated information.
 Impressions are allocated based on the total remaining impressions and the total remaining time in the line item's campaign.
-For line items that have been live less than 24 hours, these delivery goals are updated every hour.
-After the first day the delivery goals are updated every eight hours.
-The goals are updated more frequently for new line items to allow the server to calibrate itself based on how the new line item is delivering.
+Future delivery goals are updated frequently, and any time that an aspect of the line item that affects budgeting or pacing is modified, such as budget amounts, or start and end-times.

-If a line item has fallen behind schedule or has been paused for a period of time, then begins delivering again, Ad Manager tries to make up the missing impressions during the next 24 hours, then deliver the remaining impressions evenly over the remaining days (assuming that the line item is set to deliver evenly).
+In addition, you may be able to activate aggressive catch-up where, if a line item has fallen behind schedule or has been paused for a period of time, Ad Manager tries to make up the missing impressions during the next 24 hours, before delivering the remaining impressions evenly over the remaining days (assuming that the line item is set to deliver evenly).
+Please reach out to your account manager with any questions about this feature.

 4. Updated by expected traffic shape in pacing

-For networks that are enabled to pace based on expected traffic, OSI will take the traffic-shaped ad server goals into account and will represent a more accurate measure of delivery status.
+For networks that are enabled to pace based on expected traffic, the on-schedule indicator (OSI) will take the traffic-shaped ad server goals into account and will represent a more accurate measure of delivery status.
 Still, always be sure to check the forecast for a line item before making any delivery changes.

-If you recently created your Ad Manager network, wait at least one month before requesting that this feature be enabled.
+If you recently created your Ad Manager network, wait at least one month before requesting that this feature be turned on.

 5. End-of-campaign behavior

-During the final six hours of a fixed-goal line item that hasn't yet reached its goals, Ad Manager begins adjusting the PID controller to ensure that the goal is met.
+During the final hours of a fixed-goal line item that hasn't yet reached its goals, Ad Manager begins adjusting delivery to ensure that the goal is met.
 In the last hour, a line item that still needs to deliver impressions will function as if it were set to deliver as fast as possible.

 If a campaign is behind schedule, it may even serve ahead of higher-priority campaigns that have recently started delivering and are expected to deliver in full.